Home

 With its finer color and enlargement capabilities, the Super Prism is the choice of many fine artists, muralists, and airbrush artists.
 It includes both the Prism (see above) and Super Prism lenses.
 The Super Prism lens is a superior quality, three-element color-corrected lens, ideal for photographs that require fine detail reproduction.
 It has better accuracy than the Prism lens, and a horizontal projection range of 3X to 20X.
 230 mm, f/4.5 lens.
 Weighs 9 lbs (4 kg).

-Again, using the projector to get an accurate start to your drawing is it's purpose.
+Again, using the projector to get an accurate start to your drawing is its purpose.
 Shading can come after you have the outline completed.

 Learn to draw trick #3, using the grid method, an inexpensive yet accurate way to transfer your drawing to canvas.